blos/blos.github.io/README.md

 # Infection Simulation (non-scinetific)

-This is my approach to illustrate a spreading infection WITH reinfection of the healthy ones
+This is my approach to illustrate a spreading infection WITH reinfection of the healthy ones.
+You can download the stats after the number of infected turns to 0 or when there were 15.000 frames render.

 ## Getting Started